fdev31/drink/README.md

 Aims to be quite generic *all-in-one-but-minimalistic* web+database high-level framework.

+Take a look at the (WIP) [documentation at drink.rtfd.org](http://drink.readthedocs.org/en/latest/).

 ## Dependencies

 Use "easy_install" or "pip" to get 'jinja2', 'markdown', 'ZODB3' and 'whoosh' installed on your system.